Continuous measurement-based holonomic quantum computation: Preliminaries

 i.e., starting from the $\alpha_0$-eigenspace, when the time between the subsequent measurements $\delta t \ll 1$, the probability of being left in an eigenspace with the same eigenvalue is close to unity.
 In other words, all states are ``confined'' to their respective instantaneous subspaces throughout the evolution; these subspaces are formally known as \emph{Quantum Zeno Subspaces} (QZS).
 The state evolves into

 In the limit $\delta t \rightarrow 0$, we obtain a Markovian differential equation for the state evolution:

-It is important to note that the evolution is \emph{not} unitary since $\tilde{H}(t) \equiv [H(t), \mathbb{P}_0(t)]$ is anti-Hermitian.
+It is important to note that this evolution is \emph{not} unitary since $\tilde{H}(t) \equiv [H(t), \mathbb{P}_0(t)]$ is anti-Hermitian.
 However, as we shall see, such dynamics can produce a closed-loop holonomy within a Zeno subspace.